tlevine/dada.pink/notes/summer-2014-trip.rst

 Berlin (Anabel)
     Sunday, 13 July to Wednesday, 23 July for Open Knowledge Festival and stuff Warsaw (Zuzia's parents)
-    Wednesday, 23 July to dunno when for dunno what yet London?
+    Wednesday, 23 July to Tuesday, 4 August or Wednesday, 5 August Berlin (Anabel)
-    Maybe Wednesday, 6 August to ??? for Wikimania Berlin?
-    Work with Anabel on an undecided thing for a few days.
+    Work with Anabel on an undecided thing, until 15 August Liverpool (???)
+    15 August to 18 August
 Liverpool (Francis)
-    ??? to ???
-Somewhere
-    ???
+    18 August to 20 August
 Boston
     20 August to ???

-I have a flight from Manchester to Boston on 20 August, so I might go to the Lake District or something.
+Maybe Portland?
+    To visit the pink hat hackers
+New York
+    Because I've been out of the office for two months

 Further scheduling is in the `schedule </schedule>`_.